segalzeyalz/linkedin/README.md

 ## Getting Started
     These are examples of service Api:
-    api/Users:
+    api/v1/Users:
+        (get): - return all linkedin profile
-        (get)?uuid=param - return specific user that his uuid is exactly the same (get)?name= - return all users with name that is prefix is like inserted (get)?name='' & title='' - return all users with prefix name and title like inserted (post)/add
+        (get)/:id - return specific user that his uuid is exactly the same (get)?name= - return all users with name that is prefix is like inserted (get)?name='' & title='' - return all users with prefix name and title like inserted (post)/add